nihalpasham/secautomation/README.md

 # Security-Automation
-A few js/python scripts that can be repurposed to save time
+A few node.js & python scripts that can be repurposed to save time